 Bedford Elementary School

-- Bedford Elementary School's student population of 409 students has grown by 8% over five school years.
+- Bedford Elementary School's student population of 436 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|

 |Total Classroom Teachers||23 teachers|

 - Bedford Elementary School is ranked within the bottom 50% of all 1,246 schools in Kentucky (based off of combined math and reading proficiency testing data) for the 2017-18 school year.